-Our results from estimating equation (5.4) in Table 4 show a robust negative effect of accumulated daily rainfall on volume, but no effect of maximum wind gusts conditional on rainfall.
-Severe rainfall increases the costs to commuting, restricts outside activity, and may even result in flooding.
-While high wind speeds also hinder the process involved in listing a house, given the historical prevalence of typhoons in the southern Pacific, power grids and building materials have evolved to limit damages and service interruptions.
-Notably, even after controlling for temperature (column 4) or for high wind speeds that trigger official typhoon and tropical storm warnings (column 6), rainfall continues to exert a stable and statistically significant effect on sales volume.
-In terms of magnitude, a one millimeter increase in accumulated daily rainfall lowers volume by about 0.3% relative to its six-month moving average.
-A shock to rainfall of 74 mm (2.9 inches) produces the average precipitation observed during typhoons, resulting in a 20% drop in sales volume.
-Assuming that fundamental traders will not be deterred by severe weather from listing houses and closing deals, this estimate corresponds to the ex ante noise trading share $s{NF}$ .
+Our results from estimating equation (5.4) in Table 3 show a robust negative effect of accumulated daily rainfall on volume, but no effect of maximum wind gusts conditional on rainfall.26 Severe rainfall increases the costs to commuting, restricts outside activity, and may even result in flooding.
+Even after controlling for temperature (column 4) or for high wind speeds that trigger official typhoon and tropical storms (column 6), rainfall continues to exert a stable and statistically significant effect on sales volume.27 A one millimeter increase in accumulated daily rainfall lowers volume by about 0.3% relative to its six-month moving

-&lt;sup>29In Appendix E, we provide further support for our focus on rain and wind as proxies for weather shocks by conducting factor analysis using a richer set of atmospheric conditions.
+$^{^{26}}$ In Appendix E, we provide further support for our focus on rain and wind as proxies for weather shocks by conducting factor analysis using a richer set of atmospheric conditions.